 FACTS Grant & Aid Assessment is a service we use to help families easily manage their financial aid application and documentation.

-You will fill out the FACTS application first, then submit 2018 federal tax returns and W2s.
+You will fill out the FACTS application first, then submit 2019 federal tax returns and W2s.
+Returning students submitting applications after March 15, 2021 must submit 2020 tax forms.
 You may be prompted to submit additional documents.
 Please do not send any part of the financial aid application to Servite High School.

 The FACTS system uses objective computer analysis to determine award amounts based upon established financial and geographical presumptions.
 A confidential Servite High School Financial Aid Committee will review the analysis by FACTS and make a final determination regarding all awards, which will be communicated through Servite’s Admissions and Financial Aid Office.
 All personal financial information is held in the strictest confidence.

 Applicants may contact the FACTS Grant & Aid Assessment Customer Care Center at 866-315-9262 for any questions regarding the online application portal.

 We understand finances may be a concern throughout the enrollment process.
 We do everything possible to help families by providing financial aid packages to those who qualify.
 We also offer many additional funding options such as payment plans, student loans, work study, and merit-based scholarships.

 New students may apply for financial aid concurrently with the admissions application process.
 Returning students must re-apply each year to determine continued financial need.

 Important Financial Aid Deadlines for the 2021-2022 School Year

 The application deadline for new students is April 30, 2021.

 The deadlines for returning students are as follows: